nuwave/lighthouse/docs/4/api-reference/directives.md

 """
 directive @orderBy(
   """
-  Restrict the allowed column names to a well-defined list.
+  Restrict the allowed column names to a well-defined enum.
   This improves introspection capabilities and security.
   If not given, the column names can be passed as a String by clients.
   Mutually exclusive with the `columnsEnum` argument.